 1979 - John F. Moehl Stadium was constructed.

-1983 - Larry Blake appointed President and the Metro Center was established in Portland.
+1983 - Larry Blake appointed President and the Metro Center was established in Portland, OR.

 1984 - Small Business Development Center established.

-1988 - Portland Metro Center moved to its first permanent facilities on Southeast Harmony Road near Clackamas Town Center.
+1988 - Portland Metro Center moved to its first permanent facilities on Southeast Harmony Road in Clackamas, OR.

 1989 - State Board authorized Oregon Tech to grant master's degrees.